 In case you are reading this at work and can’t watch the video, you can read all of the great advice below instead!

-2) How can we match our career strengths to job fit?
+2) How can we match our career strengths to find the right career?

-It’s hard to summarize because there are hundreds of hundreds of jobs so what you do is you figure out your top 2 strengths and you go through the tables to map it out and see what suits you very well.
+It’s hard to summarize because there are hundreds of hundreds of jobs, so what you do is you figure out your top two strengths and you go through the tables to map it out and see what suits you very well.

 Let’s use Anna as the guinea pig for you to get an idea.

-Probably in your whole life you’ve been doing two things; one is making improvements, which a perfectionist is great at, and two is acquiring knowledge, which you probably since a kid, reading and learning.
+Probably in your whole life you’ve been doing two things; one is making improvements, which a perfectionist is great at, and two is acquiring knowledge, which you have probably done since you were a kid.

-If yes?
 I think that your career strength as a perfectionist already shows in your brand and your style.
-Like Classy Career Girl, its classy it has a certain aesthitic to it where you really pay attention to all the details and strive for excellence.
-Perfectionists have a crisp polished field to everything they do which I actually pick up from your materials and your presentation so it already a shining through in your style.
+Like Classy Career Girl, it’s classy it has a certain aesthetic to it where you really pay attention to all the details and strive for excellence.
+Perfectionists have a crisp polished field to everything they do which I actually pick up from your materials and your presentation, so it already a shining through in your style.
 Your listeners can see the perfectionist in what you do.

 Anna, I’d like you to rate yourself from one to five.

 1) Capacity to repeat.
 Rate your tolerance for doing one thing over and over and your ability to deliver consistency.
 (Anna: 4 or 5)